jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

 hyperspace.explain(eqJoin, True, displayHTML)
 ```

-20. Run the new cell.
+19. Run the new cell.
 The output shows again a comparison `Plan with indexes` vs. `Plan without indexes`, where indexes are used in the first case and the original data files in the second.

     ![Hyperspace explained - plan comparison for join](images/lab-02-ex-02-task-02-explain-hyperspace-04.png)

-    In case you want to deactivate Hyperspace and cleanup the indexes, you can run the following code:
+20. To deactivate Hyperspace and clean up the indexes, add and run a new cell with the following code:

 ```python
 # Disable Hyperspace - Hyperspace rules no longer apply during query optimization.
 Disabling Hyperspace has no impact on created indexes because they remain intact